Puffins & Coastal Light: Maine’s Bold Coast Photography Workshop

 Join my co-host Amy Ames Photography and me at the easternmost point of the U.S. for an unforgettable five-day Puffins and Coastal Light photography experience.

 Each day we’ll have opportunities to chase brilliant sunrises, explore misty harbors, and soak in stunning coastal sunsets.
-And, weather permitting, we’ll even stay up late and capture the Milky Way rising behind one of Maine’s iconic lighthouses.
+And, weather permitting, we’ll even stay up late and capture the Milky Way rising behind one of Maine’s most iconic lighthouses.

 Dates July 13-17th 2026.
-(Dates are not 100% secure until December)
+(Dates are not 100% certain until December)

-$3750 / $1500 Deposit with remainder due 5-1-26
+$3750 / $1500 Deposit with remainder due May 1, 2026

-Host: Amy Ames Photography and L’aura Lee Bradford Photography
+Hosts: Amy Ames Photography and L’aura Lee Bradford Photography

 (Authorized permittees of the National Park Service)